How to Avoid CPU Speed Drops While Gaming

 Change power plan settings in Windows

 The power options within Windows control how your hardware behaves.
-What interests specifically are the Processor power management options.
+What interests me specifically are the Processor power management options.

 Here’s what you should do: